GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/guides/working-with-attachments.md

 }
 ```

-Finally, don't forget to assign the custom message list if you didn't yet:
+Finally, don't forget to assign the custom message list if you haven't yet:
 ```swift
 Components.default.messageListVC = CustomChatMessageListVC.self
 ```